rust-bakery/nom/README.md

 ## Rust version requirements

-The 6.0 series of nom requires **Rustc version 1.44 or greater**, but it can change for some feature combinations:
+The 7.0 series of nom requires **Rustc version 1.46 or greater**, but it can change for some feature combinations:
 - compatible with 1.41.1 if building without the `lexical` feature, ie `--no-default-features --features std`

-Travis CI always has a build with a pinned version of Rustc matching the oldest supported Rust release.
 The current policy is that this will only be updated in the next major nom release.

 ## Installation